Semantic

 Once a semantic index is set up, any new documents sent to TellusR via the API will automatically be added—provided they contain the necessary fields for indexing.

-The default behavior is that queries performed with the /tellusr/api/v1/{project}/query GET and POST operations target all semantic indexes and their results are merged.
+The default behavior is that queries performed with the /tellusr/api/v1/{project}/query GET and POST operations target the keyword index and all semantic indexes, and their results are merged.

-When checking out queries in the dashboard, the normalized semantic scores are displayed like this in the search result list:
+When performing a search in the dashboard, the normalized semantic scores are displayed like this in the search result list:

 boost_score.png